Lucyjiyuan-Liu/fall2019-project4-sec2-grp6/README.md

 	+ Thomson Batidzirai

 + Project summary: Inspired by the work done by the authors of the two papers below, we implemented and compared the following content filtering methods for the recommendation system:

-SGD algorithm with temporal regularization and postprocessing SVD with KNN SGD algorithm with temporal regularization and postprocessing SVD with kernel ridge regression.
+	+ Alternative Least Squares with Temporal Dynamics regularization and KNN prostprocessing
+	+ Alternative Least Squares with Temporal Dynamics regularization and Kernel Ridge Regression prostprocessing

 + Papers: Our assigned papers are (1) Improving regularized singular value decomposition for collaborative filtering  and (2) Probabilistic-matrix-factorization.pdf

 **Contribution statement**: [default] All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.